IHT business relief: Why trusts are important

 Payment of IHT

-The option to pay IHT by equal annual instalments over ten years, interest-free, will continue to be available whenever qualifying agricultural and business property is liable to IHT ie on lifetime and death tax, ten-year charges for trusts and trust exit charges.
-This is good news but there will still be situations where business assets may need to be sold to finance the instalment payments.
-In our response to the consultation, we have asked for clarification of the tax implications of a share buyback to fund IHT.
+The option to pay IHT by equal annual instalments over ten years, interest-free, will continue to be available whenever qualifying agricultural and business property is liable to IHT i.e. on lifetime and death tax, ten-year charges for trusts and trust exit charges.
+This is good news, but there will still be situations where business assets may need to be sold to finance the instalment payments.
+To date, no further clarification of the tax implications of a share buyback to fund IHT has been provided.

 Action